joelhawksley/identity/components/slides.md

 - Polyfills to second tier that need it.
 - Unsupported -> ONLY smaller set of polyfills
 - Deprecate browsers -> tiers of support
+- Because we can afford to only serve JS to the most modern browsers, we can be really strict about compatibility

 ---